Montpellier: Population

 The whole metropolitan area had a population of 813,272 at the 2020 census.
 In a study made by INSEE from 2007 to 2012 Montpellier saw the strongest population growth of France's main communes (+1.1%), ahead of Paris and Lyon.
-For most of its history, and even today, Montpellier is known for its significant Spanish population, heritage and influence.
-Montpellier also houses significant Occitan, Moroccan, Algerian, and Italian communities.
+For most of its history, and even today, Montpellier has been known for its significant Spanish population, heritage and influence.
+Montpellier also houses significant Moroccan, Algerian, and Italian communities.